-Subparagraph State Supplements 3 C Notary Acknowledgement To provide the appropriate State required text.
-3 F State Created Forms Address the use of all State created forms, except the State specific FSA-2029, which does not need to be included.
-3 D and 371 C Signature Requirements 3 D and 3/1 C Signature Requirements As required by State law for individuals, entities, and trusts.
-42 A Married Couples Applying as a Joint Operation • Issued when applicable to provide guidance on married couples applying as a 72 D joint operation.
-72 D Trust Issues Security requirements.
+Subparagraph State Supplements

+3 C Notary Acknowledgement

+To provide the appropriate State required text.

+3 F State Created Forms

+• Address the use of all State created forms, except the State specific FSA-2029, which does not need to be included.

+3 D and 371 C Signature Requirements

+3 D and 3/1 C Signature Requirements

+As required by State law for individuals, entities, and trusts.

+42 A Married Couples Applying as a Joint Operation

+• Issued when applicable to provide guidance on married couples applying as a

+72 D joint operation.

+72 D Trust Issues

 Security requirements.

 Unique State statutes.
 91 B Adequate Security - 3rd Party Pledge • In States where property is not held in fee simple or where DOJ lacks 02.5 jurisdiction a State supplement may be necessary upon the advice of OGC.
-92 D Real Estate Security - Fixtures and Equipment A State supplement may be necessary upon the advice of OGC, to further • A State supplement may be necessary upon the advice of OGC, to further explain taking a security interest in fixtures.
+92 D Real Estate Security - Fixtures and Equipment A State supplement may be necessary upon the advice of OGC, to further explain taking a security interest in fixtures.
 92 F and 131 C Leasehold Estates in Hawaii, Puerto Rico, and American Samoa Unique State/territory statutes.
-04.D Note: Must be submitted for preapproval 94 D DOJ Jurisdiction Issues: When FSA Cannot Obtain a Valid Lien Where DOJ has no jurisdiction or has advised FSA that because of the lack of a Federal District Court, DOJ will not litigate civil cases.
+04.D Note: Must be submitted for preapproval DOJ Jurisdiction Issues: When FSA Cannot Obtain a Valid Lien 94 D DOJ Jurisdiction Issues: When FSA Cannot Obtain a valid Lien Where DOJ has no jurisdiction or has advised FSA that because of the lack of a Federal District Court, DOJ will not litigate civil cases.
 114 B Mortgage Clause, for Required States Only • If using a mortgage clause other than the standard mortgage clause on FSA-2320 has been made mandatory by State law or insurance regulation.